will3/cv/index.md

 Vista Entertainment Solutions
 : *Mobile Developer*
   __2012-2016__
-  I have:
   * Built several mobile products, used by more than 20 cinema chains around the world.
 	* Set up continuous integration, to build, test, brand, code sign and serve IPA files via OTA, all triggered by commits.
 	* Built several node.js tools used internally, including one to check disk space on the build server, and another to replace assets in an app file post build.
 	* Worked on one of the .NET servers used by the apps.
 Built a messaging system using push notifications.
   * Refactored a portion of the code base from Objective-C to Swift.
-  * Written around 2000 unit tests
+  * Written around 2000 unit tests.
   * Mentored junior developers, including doing code reviews and providing technical guidance.

 Cycles Research Institute